cleancodelover/vehicle/Verkyav-Peter.md

 - Run "nodemon start" to start the server.

 ### Endpoints
-- "/vehicle/get-average-travel-time" - is the endpoint to get the average travel time of the vehicle in a month.
+- [a link]("/vehicle/get-average-travel-time") - is the endpoint to get the average travel time of the vehicle in a month.
-- "/vehicle/get-estimated-arrival-time/:date" is the endpoint to get the estimated arrival time, given a future date.
+- [a link]("/vehicle/get-estimated-arrival-time/:date") is the endpoint to get the estimated arrival time, given a future date.
 Where, "date" is the future date to commence journey.

 ### Project Structure
 - config - contains database configuration file